 Hybrid offices

 Although rare, you might also opt for a hybrid working space.
-The way these works is, it takes the shima concept of the traditional Japanese office, by grouping together multiple desks.
+The way this works is that it takes the shima concept of the traditional Japanese office by grouping together multiple desks.
 However, the desks may be a little bigger (the sort of work desk you might expect in an American office), and with partial separators between them.

 Private offices for staff who need more solitude can be combined with shared spaces for cooperation and communication in hybrid Japanese offices to suit the demands of certain companies.
 Because they can fit more people in a smaller space than typical offices, they can also be more affordable.